 The first step is to determine whether WP Job Manager is even trying to send the emails.

 To verify this, you can install and activate the free WP Mail Logging plugin:

 Once it’s activated, try performing an action which should result in an email being sent (e.g. submitting a Resume or applying for a job via an application form).
 Then go into your dashboard and look under Tools > WP Mail Log.
 If there are log entries for the relevant emails, they are attempting to send, but something external to WordPress is preventing them from being delivered.

 Check your Spam folder

-It’s possible that the emails could get all the way to the recipient but then their email client falsely flags them as spam.
-So check your spam folder to make sure the emails aren’t in there.
+It’s possible that the emails could get to the recipient, but then their email client falsely flags them as spam.
+So check your spam folder to ensure the emails aren’t there.

-If not, it’s likely that they are getting rejected by the server.
+If not, they are likely getting rejected by the server.
 This could be due to a spam blocker that falsely flags your emails as spam and rejects them.
 The best way to resolve this is to sign up for an account with a dedicated SMTP provider.

 Using an SMTP provider

-A dedicated SMTP provider is like a web host in the sense that you have an account and use their servers.
-The difference is instead of hosting websites, you use their servers to send emails.
-Gmail is an email provider where you send and receive emails; a dedicated SMTP provider is similar to having half of Gmail, where you only send emails and not receive them.
+A dedicated SMTP provider is like a web host because you have an account and use their servers.
+The difference is instead of hosting websites; you use their servers to send emails.
+Gmail is an email provider where you send and receive emails; a dedicated SMTP provider is similar to having half of Gmail, where you only send emails and do not receive them.

 By using a plugin the SMTP provider has available or the Post SMTP plugin, the wp_mail() function reroutes the email from PHP to your SMTP provider.
 From there, the SMTP provider receives the request and adds your email to a queue to be sent.